ddsbook/blog/2014/01/blander-part1.md

 ##    536   4251    127  38597   1156      2    142 406770
 ```

-The NA's are produced when there is no value (the protocol was not ICMP), but we can see that ICMP type 8 (ping) is the most seen icmp type.
+The `NA`'s are produced when there is no value (the protocol was not `ICMP`), but we can see that `ICMP` type 8 (ping) is the most seen icmp type.
 We could make a bar chart of that later perhaps, but it's enough to just see the numbers.
 Okay, now what?
 Let's use the timestamp on the entries and plot the activity on each host over time.
 We will want to look for any stretches of missing data, etc.

 ```r